-A way of learning on the job while working toward a gualification.
-Apprentices on higher apprenticeships receive a higher education qualification (HNC, HND etc.) at the end of their training, while degree apprentices work towards a full degree.
+Learning on the job while working toward a qualification.
+Apprentices on higher apprenticeships receive an HE qualification (HNC, HND etc.) at the end of their training, while degree apprentices work towards a full degree.

 Bachelor of Arts (BA)

 A bachelor's degree with a focus on the liberal arts, social sciences or humanities.